smellypotato/CSCI4140-Web-Instagram/README.md

 ## Functionality Remark
 An image can add as many filter as you like, but it can only undo once.
 Inilialization will remove all images and reset all databases Sign up will automatically sign in if success
+Please execute the following command to install ImageMagick if rebuild on openshift is needed:
+oc rsh <pod>
+wget https://www.imagemagick.org/download/ImageMagick.tar.gz && tar xvzf ImageMagick.tar.gz && cd ImageMagick-7.0.7-23/ && ./configure --prefix=/opt/app-root && make install

 ## Good/Bad
 Overall bad, i don't deserve any bonus